Dragon Forensics 2018

 Once again, my resolution was voted for unanimously, which I am extremely proud of.
 However, what made me even prouder was that the delegate from France received the Most Improved Award, and that I received the Most Articulate and Best Delegate Award, in response to my actions during the conference.

 The conference started out negative; amendments were always to strike, speeches were always against, and for the first day no resolutions passed.
 It was as close as a conference could be to being a Samsung Galaxy Note 7.
-But with every speech, amendment, and POI that I made, I slowly turned the conference around.
+But everyone started growing in confidence.
 Soon, the amendments were to modify, more friendly amendments were submitted, POIs were used to enhance the resolution, and the speeches were used to encourage more votes.
 And the conference was a success.

 TAS Model United Nations 2016 (TASMUN)